logicmoo/logicmoo_workspace/README.md

 ```
 ?- draw_goal(T).
 ```
-it will return in `T` a string with the Latex code for drawing the tree, that you can then include in a LaTeX document.
+it will return in `T` a string with the LaTex code for drawing the tree, that you can then include in a LaTeX document.

 If you call `draw_goal/1` with a string as in